-The committee will include leading polar scientists who have with a wide range of expertise and have actively participated in Antarctic research in recent years, as well as scientists with broad experience in global and international research.
-They will identify and summarize likely future science requirements of the U.S. research community, including the needs of the federal mission agencies that depend on U.S. Antarctic Program (USAP) infrastructure and logistics.
+The committee included leading polar scientists who have a wide range of expertise and have actively participated in Antarctic research in recent years, as well as scientists with broad experience in global and international research.
+They identified and summarized likely future science requirements of the U.S. research community, including the needs of the federal mission agencies that depend on U.S. Antarctic Program (USAP) infrastructure and logistics.

 Community Planning Documents